-With the Simplicity Studio 5 (SSv5) 18.104.22.168 release, Silicon Labs introduced support for using Visual Studio Code (VS Code) in combination with Simplicity Studio.
-To enable this support, a VS Code extension is required.
-It can be either downloaded directly from the VS Code marketplace or with this link to marketplace.
-The preferred method of installation is to download it from the marketplace within the VS Code application itself.
+With the Simplicity Studio 5 (SSv5) 220.127.116.11 release, Silicon Labs is introducing beta level support for using Visual Studio Code (VS Code) in combination with SSv5.
+To add this support, a VS Code extension is also being released.
+It can be either downloaded directly from the VS Code extension marketplace or with this link: https://marketplace.visualstudio.com/publishers/silabs

-Simplicity Studio is still needed to create the initial project and to make project changes with the Project Configurator GUIs.
-However, when you are using the Visual Studio Code compatible project generator, all editing, building, and debugging of the project should be done in VS Code.
+SSv5 is still required to create the initial project and to make project changes with the Project Configurator, but when you are using the Visual Studio Code-Compatible project generator, all editing, building, and debugging of the project should be done in VS Code.
 In other words, do not try to build the project in both Simplicity Studio and in VS Code.

-For existing projects, from the Project Configurator Overview tab, click Change Target/SDK/Generators and select the VS Code generator.
+The Project Configurator includes a new “Visual Studio Code Compatible Project (Beta)” project generator.
+Once the project is created, from the Project Configurator Overview tab click Change Target/SDK/Generators and enable the VS Code generator.

-You can make any other project configurator changes, such as adding a component, to the project from within Simplicity Studio.
-From there, the project can be continued in VS Code.
-Once you begin using VS Code for development, it is not recommended to build the project in Simplicity Studio.
-However, before any changes have been made in VS Code, you can verify that it builds in Simplicity Studio before continuing development in VS Code.
+Make any other project configurator changes to the project and then the project can be continued in VS Code.
+Once you begin using VS Code for development, it is not recommended to build the project in SSv5.
+However, before any changes have been made in VS Code, you can verify that it builds in SSv5 before continuing development in VS Code.

 Preparing VS Code for Silicon Labs Support#

-Adding a VS Code-Enabled Simplicity Studio Project to VS Code#
+Adding a VS Code-Enabled SSv5 Project to VS Code#

 You can add a project to VS Code in two ways.